A Pocketful of Rhymes (Prince Street Players Version)

 Full Synopsis

-A rocking chair sits on stage; on it are a bell and a book of Mother Goose rhymes.
-Suddenly, seven lively boys and girls greet us and they welcome us to a hootenanny of swingin' Mother Goose rhymes.
+A rocking chair sits onstage; on it are a bell and a book of Mother Goose rhymes.
+Suddenly, seven lively boys and girls greet us with a welcome to a hootenanny of swingin' Mother Goose rhymes.
 Nobody really knows the true identity of Mother Goose, so the children present several theories.
-In the end, it doesn't matter who Mother Goose was, as her stories - which come from all over the world - have a universal, timeless appeal ("Pocketful Of Rhymes").
+In the end, it doesn't matter who Mother Goose was, as her stories – which come from all over the world – have a universal, timeless appeal ("Pocketful of Rhymes").

 Casting